marcusoftnet/marcusoftnet.github.io/_posts/2016-05-11-value-or-flow-what-is-it.md

 ---
 layout: post
-title: "Flow or value - what is it, Marcus?!"
+title: Flow or value - what is it, Marcus?!
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2016-04-29 12:00:00
 tags:
  - Lean